Iverick/SuperRents_Test_App/README.md

 # Docker

-You can also run this project using Docker.
+You can also run this project using Docker (some functionality could be missed though).

 You need to have docker, docker-machine and virtualbox installed and configured to use this option.